raphaelquast/beatstep/README.md

 Most lights are simply there to help remembering the button-assignments.
 The lights of `button 13` and `button 14` indicate the status of their corresponding parameter in Live

-- `button 13` indicates the status of the metronome (e.g. `red` for on)
+- `button 13` indicates the status of the metronome ( `red` for on)

-- `button 14` indicates the status of "automation arm" (e.g. `red` for active)
+- `button 14` indicates the status of "automation arm" ( `red` for active)

-  - "if shift-pressed"* and an automation has been overridden, the button will turn `blue`
+  - "if shift pressed" and an automation has been overridden, the button will turn `blue`

-The light of `button 7` indicates the visibility of the shift-button lights:

-- `off` for no lights if `shift` is pressed

-- `magenta` for only the top-row if `shift` is pressed

-- `red` for all lights if `shift` is pressed
+- `button 3`, `10` and `11` will turn red if shift is pressed to highlight the alternative functionality

-The assignments are as follows:
+#### The assignments are as follows:

 - `button 1` : redo last step

+- `button 2` : fold / unfold selected device

-- `button 4` : toggle between Ableton's session-view and arrangement-view
+- `button 3` : activate / deactivate selected device

+  - *"if shift pressed"* : delete selected device

-- `button 5` : toggle between showing the selected clip-details or the device-chain of the selected track
+- `button 7` : toggle between showing the selected *"clip-details"* or the *"device-chain"* of the selected track

-- `button 6` : change what lights will turn on if shift is pressed

-  - see the description of the lights above for details
+  - *"if shift pressed"* : toggle between Ableton's session-view and arrangement-view

-- `button 7` : select previous scene (e.g. go 1 scene up)
+- `button 8` : select previous scene (e.g. go 1 scene up)

-  - *"if shift-pressed"*: select previous track
+- - *"if shift pressed"* : select previous track

-- `button 8` : switch to **clip launch** (see below)

 - `button 9` : undo last step

-- `button 10` : duplicate currently selected track
+- `button 10` : duplicate selected track

-  - "if shift pressed"*: delete currently selected track
+  - "if shift pressed" : delete selected track

-- `button 11` : duplicate currently selected scene
+- `button 11` : duplicate selected scene

-  - *"if shift pressed"*: delete currently selected scene
+  - *"if shift pressed"* : delete selected scene

 - `button 12` : tap tempo

 - `button 13` : toggle metronome

-- `button 14` : toggle session automation record
+- `button 14` : toggle *"session automation record"*

-  - *"if shift-pressed"* and an automation has been overridden:  re-enable automation
+  - *"if shift-pressed"* and an automation has been overridden:  *"re-enable automation"*

-- `button 15` : select next scene (if at the end, add a new scene)
+- `button 16` : select next scene (if at the end, create a new scene)

   - *"if shift-pressed"*: select next track

-- `button 16`: switch to **track control** (see below)

-- `chan` : get back to the normal behaviour (e.g. deactivate **song control**)

-- the top-row of the encoders (`1-6`) control "send A"

-  - *"if shift-pressed"*: "send C"

-- the bottom-row of the encoders (`9-14`) control "send B"

-  - *"if shift-pressed"*: "send D"

-- `encoder 7` : volume of selected track

-  - *"if shift-pressed"*: volume of master-track

-- `encoder 8` : track-selection (left-right)

-- `encoder 15` : pan of selected track

-  - *"if shift-pressed"*: pan of master-track

-- `encoder 16` : scene selection (up-down)
+All encoders are assigned similar to the *"shift-layer"*.

 ---

 ### If "clip launch"  is active

-In this control-layer, both button-rows (e.g. `1-6` and `9-14`)  represent clip-slots.
+In this control-layer, both button-rows (e.g. `1-7` and `9-15`)  represent clip-slots.
 The lights indicate the status of the clip-slots, e.g.:

 - `blue` indicates a slot with a clip